-Lubricating your treadmill - You can either buy the lubricant from the manufacturer, which is best.
+Lubricating your treadmill – You can either buy the lubricant from the manufacturer, which is best.
 Or you can buy it elsewhere.
 Amazon* do a wide selection.
-They're different from household lubricant because they're silicone based.
-You loosen the belt using the Allen wrench or a screwdriver and apply the lube.
+They’re different from household lubricant because they’re silicone based.
+You loosen the belt using the Allen wrench that came with the treadmill or a screwdriver and apply the lube underneath.

-When that's done, run the treadmill at low speed for a few minutes with no weight on it.
+When that’s done, tighten the belt again and run the treadmill at low speed for a few minutes with no weight on it.
 This will spread the lubricant across the entire belt.
 Further lubricating instructions can be found here:

 Belt off center – If the belt is off center then it will slow as you step on it.
 The good news is this one is easy to fix.
 Using the Allen wrench or screwdriver, go to the back of the treadmill.
 Locate on both sides the screws that tighten and loosen the belt.
 When the belt is off then you tighten the opposite side.
 This will keep the belt in the center.
 There needs to be about 3 inches of give when you lift the belt with your hands.